seemslegit42/grimOS/DEVELOPMENT.md

    - Helm charts for each component
    - Infrastructure as Code with Terraform

+## CI/CD Pipeline

+The CI/CD pipeline is configured using GitHub Actions.
+It includes the following jobs:

+- **Linting**: Ensures code quality using ESLint.
+- **Type Checking**: Validates TypeScript types.
+- **Testing**: Runs unit and integration tests.
+- **Docker Image Build and Push**: Builds and pushes Docker images to the private registry.

+Refer to `.github/workflows/ci.yml` for details.

+## Dockerization

+Dockerfiles are provided for backend and frontend services:

+- **Backend**: Located in `services/backend/Dockerfile`, uses Python 3.11-slim.
+- **Frontend**: Located in `apps/frontend/Dockerfile`, uses Node.js 18-alpine and Nginx.

+## Kubernetes Deployment

+Kubernetes configurations are managed using Helm charts.
+Key components include:

+- **Backend Deployment**: Defined in `charts/grimos-backend/templates/deployment.yaml`.
+- **API Gateway**: Configured in `charts/api-gateway/values.yaml`.

+## Centralized Logging and Monitoring

+- **Logging**: Uses Elasticsearch, Kibana, and Logstash.
+Configurations are in `charts/logging-stack/values.yaml`.
+- **Monitoring**: Uses Prometheus and Grafana.
+Configurations are in `charts/monitoring-stack/values.yaml`.

+## Secret Management

+Secrets are managed using HashiCorp Vault and Kubernetes Secrets.
+Configurations are in `charts/secrets/values.yaml`.

+Refer to the respective directories for detailed configurations.

 ## Contribution Guidelines

 1. Create a feature branch from `main`